donmcbrien/RedBlackTree/README.md

 A number of methods can be used to examing records in the tree without changing the tree:

     public func contains(_ key: K) -> Bool
     // reports whether a record containing the key is present

     public var first: R?
     // Find the leftmost record

     public var last: R?
     // Find the rightmost record

     public func fetch(_ key: K) -> R? {
     // fetches a copy of the only record (or first when duplicates permitted), if any, containing the key

     public func fetchAll(_ key: K) -> [R]
     // only relevant where duplicates are permitted, this method fetches copies of all records, if any,
     // containing the key, and sorted by the rule in the RedBlackTreeKeyProtocol

     public func neighboursOf(_ key: K) -> (R?,R?)?
     // fetches the immediate neighbours, left and right, of the record containing the key (but only
     // if such a record) is present in the tree.
 Duplicates of key are ignored.

     public func neighboursFor(_ key: K, leftRecord: R? = nil, rightRecord: R? = nil) -> (R?,R?)
     // fetches the immediate neighbours, left and right, of where a record containing the key would be
     // (whether or not such a record is present).
 Duplicates of key are ignored.

-### Map
+### Map -> Array
     public func map<T>(_ transform:(R) -> T) -> [T]
     // produces an array by transforming a record using a closure

 ### Tree Inspection
 Finally a number of methods can be used to examine the tree in its entirety:

     public var isEmpty: Bool
     // is the tree empty?

     public var count: Int
     // how many records are in the tree?

     public var height: Int
     // What is the longest path from root to leaf in the tree?

 Note also that a printable graphic of the tree can be obtained in the following property:

     public var description: String
+    // display like a tree

 ### Usage
 To use a tree, make your record type conform to RedBlackTreeRecordProtocol by adding an extension with a computable property called redBlackTreeKey which conforms to RedBlackTreeKeyProtocol and make your key type conform to RedBlackTreeKeyProtocol by adding the two required computable variables governing duplicates and a method to describe ordering: